PEDSnet/pedsnetcdm_to_pcornetcdm/v2.7_to_3.1/sql_etl/README.md

 ## Python

-`sql_etl` is a python based tool.
+`pcornet_loading` is a python based tool.
 It is built under the virtual environment.
-This tool uses python click library for building CLI tool.
+This tool uses python click library for building
+CLI tool.
 The set up tool make it easy to install.

 # Building and Running the tool

-1. Navigate to [sql_etl](https://github.com/PEDSnet/pedsnetcdm_to_pcornetcdm/tree/master/v2.7_to_3.1/sql_etl) folder, and download the tool.
+1. Navigate to [pcornet_loading](https://github.com/PEDSnet/pedsnetcdm_to_pcornetcdm/tree/master/v2.7_to_3.1/pcornet_loading) folder, and download the tool.

 2. To install the CLI Tool

-   activate the virtual environment using following command

-	`virtualenv venv`

-	`. venv\bin\activate`

-   install the tool

-	 `pip install -r requirements.txt`

-	 `pip install --editable .`
+	 `pip install setup.py`

 3. Select form the following option: